Once upon a time I met a boy.

 It was 1977.

-Barely anyone outside of the UK was familiar with the amazingnessment which was Cadbury and my little third grade sweet tooth ravaged it all with wild abandon.
+Barely anyone outside of the UK was familiar with Cadbury and, upon discovery, my third grade sweet tooth ravaged all they offered with wild abandon.

 Until they released this:

 I bought, I ate, I bought, I froze for later months, I ate the frozen within days, I bought more, I froze…it was a never-ending cycle.

 Until the Easter season ended and, not long after, so did our year in Oxford.

 After I re-acquainted myself with American culture (Wendys?!
 What was that?!)
 I told my mother—in the inimitable way of eight year olds then and now— I’m ready for next Easter now!
 I’m buying all the eggs!

 Ever tasked with the hard stuff conversations—my mom sat me down and broke it to me gently:

 The Cadbury products are only sold overseas.
 They wont be here next Easter.